cisco-open/cluster-registry-controller/README.md

 #### Sync to a set of clusters

-Cluster registry controller can be configured, so that it only sync to some specific clusters in the cluster group (instead of all of them).
+Cluster registry controller can be configured to sync only to specific clusters in the cluster group (instead of all of them).

 1. Add the following annotation to the `ResourceSyncRule` on the first cluster: